What are travel insurance dos and don’ts?

-Getting travel insurance get be a little confusing - there are lots of things to remember and take into account.
+Getting travel insurance can be a little confusing - there are lots of things to remember and take into account.
 Sometimes if you don’t enter the right details your insurance could become invalid if you need to make a claim.
-But don’t worry, that’s why we’ve made this handy list so you can be fully clued-up on all things travel insurance before you go ahead and get your holiday cover sorted.
+But don’t worry, that’s why we’ve made this handy list so you can be fully clued up on all things travel insurance before you go ahead and get your holiday cover sorted.

 Travel Insurance - Do’s

 - When taking out travel insurance cover, it’s important when your policy starts.
 For single trip cover your policy should begin from the date you leave your home, and finish on the date you return to your home.
 So, if you have to travel to reach an airport, make sure you include this travelling time too!
 For annual multi trip cover, you should make sure your whole trip falls within your cover dates too.

 - It’s a good idea to get cover as soon as you’ve booked your holiday – so you are protected should the worst happen and you need to cancel before your trip even starts.
 For single trip policies, cancellation cover will start when you have taken out cover.
 For annual multi trip policies, cancellation cover will begin from the start date of your policy – so – consider starting these policies before the date of your first trip to be safe

 - Make sure your cancellation cover is enough to cover your whole trip.
 Cover amounts are usually per person and should be enough to cover your transport, accommodation and – if your policy cover it – any pre-paid excursions and visas

 - Make sure you get a quote for the USA, Canada and the Caribbean before you book your trip.
 Travel insurance to these destinations can often be more costly, especially for people with pre-existing health conditions.